MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 ### Creating Custom Blocks with Resource and Behavior Packs

 You will be making changes in both a resource pack and a behavior pack to get custom looks and behavior for each custom block you will be creating.
-Here is the file structure we'll follow:
+Here is the file structure we'll follow for this tutorial:

 :::image type="content" source="Media/AddCustomDieBlock/AddCustomBlock2.png" alt-text="Image of file structure for a completed custom block":::

 Imagine that the behavior pack contains all of the information about a block's behavior.
-The behavior pack will contain the <custom block>.json file that specifies components that give a block specific behaviors such as friction, flammability, desctructibility, and more.
-Components can also control some visual elements such as the geometry, materials, render methods, and lighting.
+The behavior pack will contain the <custom_block>.json file that specifies components that give a block specific behaviors such as friction, flammability, desctructibility, and more.
+Components can also control some visual elements such as geometry, materials, render methods, and lighting.

 >***Note:*** *If components are given in the behavior pack to control the visual properties of a block, they will override the visual properties specified for that block in the blocks.json file.
 That's why blocks.json becomes optional once you start relying on behavior packs more heavily.*

-In this tutorial, however, we will be making the simplest custom block possible.
-We will be using blocks.json to specify the visual properties of this block, and we will not be using any components yet.
+In this tutorial, however, we will be making a fairly simple custom block.
+We will be using blocks.json to specify the visual properties of the block, and we will not be using any components.
 While it is recommended to complete this tutorial before moving forward, the tutorial on using components can be found [here](AdvancedCustomBlocks.md).

 Let's create a custom die block with six different sides, that rotates the side faces and is a different color in hand.
 Small customizations to a block like this can make it feel more unique to players.